 Unlike Truffaut, I did read Sagan’s novel before attempting any comparison with the film, and I thought the author had quite a singular, well composed, flowing writing style, which seemlessly takes you to a different time and place; her words have a merciless candour.
 But I have to admit that I loved Jean Seberg’s Cecile more than Françoise Sagan’s Cecile, and I do believe the film improves on the book.
 Quoting Truffaut again, Jean Seberg’s “every movement is graceful, each glance is precise.
 The shape of her head, her silhouette, her walk, everything is perfect; this kind of sex appeal hash’t been seen on screen.
 It is designed, controlled, directed to the nth degree by her director. […] Jean Seberg, short blond hair on a pharaoh’s skull, wide-open blue eyes with a glint of boyish malice, carries the entire weight of this film on her tony shoulders.
 It is Otto Preminger’s love poem to her.”

-Jean-Luc Godard, who at the time was still one of France’s most notable film critics, along with François Truffaut, was another one of the film’s early supporters (he even cast Seberg the following year in his debut feature, Breathless, the only film of Godard I have written about – I have much appreciation for his knowledge of and love for film, but not so much for his own movies).
+Jean-Luc Godard, who at the time was still one of France’s most notable film critics, along with François Truffaut, was another one of the film’s early supporters (he even cast Seberg the following year in his debut feature, Breathless, one of the only two films of Godard that I have written about, here, the other one being Vivre sa vie – I have much appreciation for his knowledge of and love for film, but not so much for his own movies).
 And everything starts with Saul Bass’ exquisite title sequence, capturing the essence of the movie, the poignant sadness that lies at the heart of Bonjour Tristesse in just a few resonant strokes of art, so expressively previewing the narrative of the film.

 The Big Sleep